-Employers must report an insured employee's spouse or dependent death as soon as possible.
-Refer to the Employer Procedure Manual for additional guidance.
+Employers must report an insured employee's spouse or dependent death as soon as possible to Securian Financial by completing the Notice of Death for Spouse or Dependent Child form (ET-6303) form.

 For annuitants, retirees, or inactive employees, ETF is usually notified of the death by a beneficiary or family member.
-Beneficiaries or family members should report a death by contacting ETF to begin the claim process.
-Notifications provided to ETF are shared with Securian.
+Beneficiaries or family members may report a death by contacting ETF or Securian Financial to begin the claim process.
+Notifications provided to ETF are shared with Securian, and notifications provided to Securian Financial are shared with ETF.
 Securian Financial will contact the beneficiary(ies) of the life insurance to obtain the documentation necessary to process the claim.